Skip to contents

 Creating Reports with R Markdown

-Generate comprehensive reports from your textAnnotatoR analyses:
+You can generate comprehensive reports from your textAnnotatoR analyses:

 library(rmarkdown)

-# Function to generate a simple report
+# This function demonstrates how you might generate a simple report

 generate_analysis_report <- function(project, output_file = "analysis_report.html") {